jdevfullstack-projects/converter-app/README.md

 Combining these three main concepts of OOP, a developer can solve complex problems in software development.

-## Q&A

-If you have questions, please utilize the `Discussions` feature of GitHub.

-You can also create a pull request to start the discussion or query/ies.

 ## Compiling

 To compile/run, for the complete detail, please refer to my documentation:
 [MANUAL](https://gist.github.com/xdvrx1/c6e1b7bc41a52f2eb90358a4e6f8589b#file-gist_001-md)

-## Contributing

-1. Fork it!
-2. Then, made changes, and create a pull request.
-I'm much more willing to collaborate with you!

 ## License